 Are there ways to preserve my fertility before I start treatment?

-Will my treatment plan cause problems during labor and delivery?
+Will my treatment plan cause problems during pregnancy, labor, or delivery?

 How long should I wait before trying to have a child?